14 Accounts Payable (A/P) Best Practices

 10. Avoid Paying Bills Earlier Than Necessary

-If your suppliers give you a 15-day payment term, you can choose to pay as late as the 15th day.
-In accounts payable management, your goal is to settle obligations near the due date so that you can use your cash for other purposes.
+If your suppliers give you a 15-day invoice payment term, you can choose to pay as late as the 15th day.
+In A/P management, your goal is to settle obligations near the due date so that you can use your cash for other purposes.
 Also, it allows additional flexibility in case of an unexpected event requiring additional cash that might take priority over paying the bill.

 11. Take Advantage of Early Payment Discounts